ghostzero/obs-workbench/README.md

 # OBS Workbench (ALPHA)

-With OBS Remote Control you can control your OBS Studio from other devices in the same network.
+With OBS Workbench you can control your OBS Studio from other devices in the same network.
 This is a web application that runs in your browser and communicates with OBS Studio via WebSockets.

 ![Screenshot](docs/screenshots/electron_24GIwtPnu8.gif)